MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/server-core-app-compatibility-feature-on-demand.md

 ## Installing the App Compatibility Feature on Demand

+> [!IMPORTANT]
-The App Compatibility FOD can only be installed on Server Core.
+> The App Compatibility FOD can only be installed on Server Core.
 Don't attempt to add the Server Core App Compatibility FOD to the Server with Desktop Experience installation option.

 > [!CAUTION]
 > There is currently a known issue with App Compatibility FOD for Windows Server 2022.
 Once installed, if you try to connect to the server using Remote Desktop Protocol (RDP), you can be presented with a black screen and disconnected.
 This issue will be fixed in a future Cumulative Update.
-Windows Server 2019 is not affected.
+Windows Server 2019 and previous versions are not affected.

+### Connected to the internet

 1. If the server can connect to Windows Update, all you have to do is run the following command from an elevated PowerShell session and then restart Windows Server after the command finishes running:

     ```PowerShell
     Add-WindowsCapability -Online -Name ServerCore.AppCompatibility~~~~0.0.1.0
     ```

+### Disconnected from the internet

 1. If the server can't connect to Windows Update, instead download the Windows Server Languages and Optional Features ISO image file, and copy the ISO to a shared folder on your local network: